-The variation in temperature suitability is based on the level of activity, outside temperature, and your weight.
+The variation in temperature suitability is based on the level of activity, outside temperature, and weight.
 So keep those in mind as well.
 The UV lycra mentioned for the warmest conditions is a special sunscreen t-shirt that you can use to protect yourself from the sun.

 The first number indicates the thickness of the neoprene in the torso/hip area and the number after the slash indicates its thickness at your arms and legs.
-In case of three numbers - the first one is the torso thickness, the second is the legs, and the third is the arms.
+In the case of three numbers - the first one is the torso thickness, the second is the legs, and the third is the arms.
 For example, 4/3 mm means that your wetsuit has a thickness of 4 millimeters at the torso and 3 millimeters where it covers your limbs.
 A 4/3/2 mm wetsuit has 4 mm at the torso, 3mm at the legs, and 2 mm on the arms.
 This is made so that you can keep your core temperature at a comfortable level and at the same time, have freedom of movement with your arms and legs.